Search

 Malaysia’s best food – What to eat

 One of my favourite parts of Malaysia was its cuisine 🥰.
-Although it’s often extremely spicy (if you don’t like spicy, I suggest always asking for non-spicy food), there are lots of typical dishes:
+Although it’s often extremely spicy (if you don’t like spicy, always ask for non-spicy food), there are lots of typical dishes:

 • Nasi Lemak – one of Malaysia’s most popular foods.
 This dish is made from rice cooked in coconut milk and usually served with fried chicken.